Amaral-tec/asynchronous-messaging-models/README.md

 - **Microservices Architecture**: The application is built using a microservices architecture, where each microservice performs a specific function.

+- **Asynchronous Communication**:
-- **Asynchronous Communication**: RabbitMQ is used as a message broker to enable asynchronous communication between microservices, enhancing flexibility and responsiveness.
+  - **RabbitMQ**: RabbitMQ is used for asynchronous communication between certain microservices, enhancing flexibility and responsiveness.
+  - **Apache Kafka**: Apache Kafka is used to enable real-time streaming and event-driven communication between other parts of the application.

 - **Message Queues**: Messages are exchanged between microservices through message queues, ensuring reliable and scalable message delivery.